namitasathish/Sonar-Data-Classification/README.md

 # Sonar Data Classification

 This ML project builds a logistic regression model to classify signals recieved from sonar as either rocks or mines.
-The dataset consists of 60 features representing sonar signals and a target column indicating whether the signals represent rocks ('R') or mines ('M').
+The dataset consists of 60 features representing sonar signals and a target column indicating whether the signals represent rocks ('R') or mines ('M')

 ## Dataset
-- Source: Sonar Data
+- **Source:** Sonar Data
-- Features: 60 numeric features representing sonar signal attributes
+- **Features:** 60 numeric features representing sonar signal attributes
-- Target: 'R' for rocks, 'M' for mines
+- **Target:** 'R' for rocks, 'M' for mines

 ## Setup
 - Clone the repository: